 At the start of negotiations, you may have a specific number in mind for what you are willing to accept in compensation.
 If the other party’s offer is lower than what you had hoped for, or will not cover the costs of your injuries or damages, then the negotiations may continue for more time.

 On the other hand, negotiations are usually brought to an end once an agreeable number is offered.
-Since no two cases are alike, you may want to ask an attorney about what a fair settlement amount would be for your claim.
+Since no two cases are alike, you may want to contact an experienced law firm about what a fair settlement amount would be for your claim.

 Factors To Speed Up A Settlement

 While there is no single answer for how long settlement negotiations take, there are some factors that have been known to make the process go more smoothly and quickly:

 How well you have prepared your claim can affect how long negotiations will take.
 For instance, if you and your attorney have put the time in to prepare all stages of your claim, with supporting documents and well-thought-out offers, you are more likely to receive the results you are seeking and shorten the period for settlement negotiations.

 You may be able to help negotiations move forward by keeping a record of all documents that you send, as well as any deadlines promised for offers and counteroffers.